jlblatt/Raindrop/README.md

 ##### Instrument Support

 By default we only include and use one instrument (acoustic grand piano) for all channels.
-For complete instrument support, download the MIDI.js Soundfonts from the link above, and change line 2 of js/app.js to:
+For complete instrument support, download the MIDI.js Soundfonts from the link above, and change line 1 of js/app.js to:

-    var _SOUNDFONT_LIBRARY = true;
+    var _USE_FULL_SOUNDFONT_LIBRARY = true;

 ###### License: